education.vic.gov.au

 Schools may express interest in a cluster review, which involves undertaking a review together with one or more local and/or similar schools.

-The principal, in partnership with the senior education improvement leader (SEIL) and reviewer, can agree what activities will be shared or separated.
+The principals, in partnership with their senior education improvement leader (SEIL) and reviewer, can agree what activities will be shared or separated.
 For example, schools may have joint fieldwork but separate panel meetings.
 If desired, the cluster schools can develop common key directions for the next School Strategic Plan (SSP).

 Annex or hub schools that have a shared SSP can combine their school reviews, sharing review days and the review report.

-If schools are interested in a cluster review, this can be discussed with their SEIL, who will follow-up with the School Review Unit to coordinate.
+If schools are interested in a cluster review, this can be discussed with their SEIL, who will follow-up with the School Planning, Review and Annual Reporting Unit to coordinate.

 Advice on the use of data for smaller schools